 Indoor rowing training

 Joining a club is a great way to train for a new sport because you can rely on the club to set your training sessions and you get the opportunity to test your progress in competition settings.
-I belong to the rowing team at the Glendorgal, Newquay, where our coach Tommy Gee plans our training […]
+However, you might not always have access to an indoor rowing club and you have to plan your […]

 What is ‘functional strength’ anyway?